 All the workshops have content from a Gestalt perspective as well as presenting other appropriate theories that are relevant to groupwork practice.
 The aim is to develop your understanding of how groups function, covering patterns of interactions, stages of development and the roles taken up in groups.

 Our experienced tutor will help you to develop your confidence, creativity and skills to engage with the challenging, changing group context in which you work.
 Along the way, you’ll gain:

 - A strong grounding in relevant theories: Gestalt theory; systems theory and psychodynamic theory.

 - New skills in groupwork facilitation – a chance to review and develop your leadership style and effectiveness.

 - Increased individual awareness of how you function and interact and the impact you have in groups.

 About the tutor

-Michael Ellis MA, UKCP Registered, BACP Registered practitioner, is a psychotherapist, consultant and trainer with twenty years’ experience of working with groups and consulting to teams in various settings particularly in the public and voluntary sector.
-He is a Director of the Gestalt Centre and a tutor on the MA programme in group and individual psychotherapy.
+Michael Ellis MA, UKCP Registered, BACP Registered practitioner, is a psychotherapist, consultant and trainer with over twenty years’ experience of working with groups and consulting to teams in various settings particularly in the public and voluntary sector.
+He was Managing Director of the Gestalt Centre for many years until 2017 and was previously a tutor on the Centre’s MA in group and individual psychotherapy.
 His MA is in Consultancy with Organisations from the Tavistock Clinic.
 He is particularly interested in how our ideas and beliefs affect our interactions with others and how they affect the organisations we work in, as well as how individuals are affected by the organisations themselves.